Statistical properties of dynamics. Introduction to the functional analytic approach

 for $\mu $ almost each $x$, where $S_{n}^{f}=f+f\circ T+\ldots +f\circ T^{n-1}.$

 Note that the equality in (\ref{Birkhoff}) is up to negligible sets according to $\mu $.
-A given map $T:X\mapsto X$ may have many invariant measures corresponding to many possible statistical limit behaviors.
+A given map $T:X\mapsto X$ may hence have many invariant measures corresponding to many possible statistical limit behaviors for its orbits.

 It is important to select the physically relevant ones; the ones which come from the time averages of a large set of points.
-Large according to the natural measure we can consider on our phase space; when $X$ is a manifold this could be the Lebesgue measure.
+Large according to the natural measure we can consider a priori on our phase space; when $X$ is a manifold this could be the Riemann volume or Lebesgue measure.

 \begin{definition} Let $X$ be a manifold with boundary.
 We say that a point $x$ belongs to the basin of an invariant measure $\mu $ if (\ref{Birkhoff}) holds at $x$ for each bounded continuous $f$.
-A physical measure is an invariant measure whose basin has positive Lebesgue measure. \end{definition}
+A \textbf{physical measure} is an invariant measure whose basin has positive Lebesgue measure. \end{definition}

 Often these physical measures also have other interesting features such as:

 \begin{itemize} \item they are as regular as possible among the invariant ones;

 \item they have a certain stability under perturbations of the system;